 This is a observational prospective case control study, carried out on Parkinson patients in the Department of Neurology of Sir Salimullah Medical College & Mitford Hospital, Dhaka Bangladesh from July 2012 to December 2013.
 Being manifested with the disease was confirmed through clinical examinations by a neurologist and the Para clinical measures according to Brain Bank clinical criteria for diagnosis of Parkinson's disease.
-All of the patients suffering from Gout, blood diseases and vasculitis, those who had a history of using the drugs effective on the uric acid levels (Corticosteroids, Colchicine, Alluporinol), and also the patients taking medications other than the anti - Parkinson drugs were excluded from the study.
+All of the patients suffering from Gout, blood diseases and vasculitis, those who had a history of using the drugs effective on the uric acid levels (Corticosteroids, Colchicine Alluporinol), and also the patients taking medications other than the anti - Parkinson drugs were excluded from the study.
 Then, 40 patients were included in the research.
 Meanwhile, 70 people of age and sex matched healthy individual from patient's attendants and yet had taken no specific medications were selected as the control group.
-The ethical committee of the Sir Salimullah Medical College, Dhaka, Bangladesh had approved the research.
+The ethics committee of the Sir Salimullah Medical College, Dhaka, Bangladesh had approved the research.
 The serum uric acid levels were measured by milligram per deciliter, and the results were evaluated with 95% confidential interval.
-The values were registered with the demographic information of the questionnaire and were statistically analyzed by the use of the SPSS-16 software, the descriptive statistics methods (the number of percentage and average) and the analytic statistics (comparing the mean and the T-test and ANOVA).
+The values were registered with the demographic information of the questionnaire and were statistically analyzed by the use of the SPSS-16 software, the descriptive statistics methods (the number of percentage and average) and the analytic statistics (comparing the mean and the T- test and ANOVA).

-Results:
+Result:

-In this study, the age distribution of study population in case group 15(37.5%) patients belonged to age 71-80 years and their mean age was found 69.15±10.08 years.
-In control group, 27(38.6%) patients belonged to 51-60 years and their mean age was 67.14±10.25 years.
-The mean age difference was not statistically significant (p>0.05) between two groups.(Table:I)
+In this study, the age distribution of study population in case group the mean age was found 69.15 ± 10.08 years.
+In control group, the mean age was 67.14 ± 10.25 years.
+The mean age difference was not statistically significant (p>0.05) between two groups.(Table I).